Rick Barth

 ABSTRACT

-Child welfare services (CWS) endeavor to protect children and provide respectful investigations and helpful services.
-This study relies on self-reports by mothers (N = 1,181) who have undergone a CWS investigation and are enrolled in NSCAW III, a nationally representative study of child welfare in the USA.
-The general linear model analysis examined factors associated with 3 outcomes: engagement with CWS, satisfaction with services, and CWS workers’ responsiveness.
-Results indicated that CWS workers are commonly leaving parents feeling listened to and understood but not well-served.
-Including parental engagement and satisfaction measures in routine child welfare practice could help improve service quality.
+Child welfare services (CWS) aim to protect children while conducting respectful investigations and providing supportive services.
+This study analyzes self-reports from 1,181 mothers who experienced a CWS investigation and participated in NSCAW III, a nationally representative child welfare study in the U.S. Using general linear model analysis, the study examined factors related to three key outcomes: engagement with CWS, satisfaction with services, and responsiveness of CWS workers.
+Findings show that while CWS workers often make parents feel heard and understood, many parents do not feel adequately served.
+Incorporating measures of parental engagement and satisfaction into routine child welfare practice could enhance service quality.

 Students, faculty, and staff, let your voice be heard!